How Flies Land on the Ceiling

 What is actually happening here is that as the fly approaches the ceiling, flying normally, it extends its forelegs above its head and grabs the ceiling with its front feet.
 It then uses its momentum to swing the rest of its body up until all its legs are firmly attached to the ceiling.

-At this point you might be asking how they manage to hold on to the ceiling with gravity pulling them down.
+At this point, you might be asking how they manage to hold on to the ceiling with gravity pulling them down.
 Scientists used to think that the little hairs on the fly’s feet allowed them to grip tiny cracks in surfaces they walked on.
-In 2006, however, scientists at the Max Planck Institute in Germany discovered that the substance secreted by the hairs on a fly’s feet is actually a very sticky glue compound.
+However, in 2006, researchers at the Max Planck Institute in Germany discovered that the substance secreted by the hairs on a fly’s feet is actually a very sticky glue compound.
 This glue is strong enough to hold the fly’s weight as it walks upside down or up the wall.

 In order to get each foot unstuck as the fly walks, it has to push its foot away from itself and peel it off the surface of what it is stuck to.
 Because this takes a lot of energy, when the fly is on the ground or any surface where it is walking right side up, it will only use three of its legs to walk; so it doesn’t have to expend so much energy unsticking all its feet.